nagasudhirpulla/taming_python/blog/skills/flask_iis.md

 - Click Add Rule(s) link in the right pane
 - Select Blank rule under Inbound rules

+### Step 4 (Optional)  -  Allow  HTTP_X_ORIGINAL_HOST server variable
+Using a reverse proxy will modify the request headers originating from the end-user's
+- Double click URL rewrite icon in Default  Website
+- Click on View Server Variables in the right-hand pane
+- Add  HTTP_X_ORIGINAL_HOST to the allowed server variables

 ### Install nssm in windows
 * Download nssm zip file from https://nssm.cc/download and unzip into a folder in C drive
 * In the 'Path' system environment variable, add the path of nssm.exe, so that nssm.exe can be recognized in command line